Unicorn (Marvel Comics): Powers and abilities

 Originally, the Unicorn had no superhuman powers; his helmet was the source of his abilities.
 However, the Unicorn has undergone mutagenic radiation treatments which gave him superhuman strength and endurance.
 The Unicorn's soft tissues are dozens of times harder than those of an ordinary human, making him highly resistant to physical injury.
 The process which endowed the Unicorn with superhuman powers caused accelerated cellular deterioration, which eventually severely affected his sanity and physical health.

 He wears headgear equipped with an energy projector that tunes to various frequency and power levels.
 This allows him to project concussive energy blasts (electron or neutron beams), lasers, and microwave energy.
 It also allows him to project a force field and to levitate objects magnetically.
 He also wears a rocket belt equipped with twin, high-efficiency electric micro turbines that allow him to fly; the belt also contains the power supply for his helmet which consists of an array of nuclear-powered thermo-electric cells.
 The Unicorn also wears body armor of unknown composition.
 His equipment was designed by Professor Anton Vanko.

 The Unicorn is a formidable hand-to-hand combatant, having received training in armed and unarmed combat by the KGB.
 He is highly proficient in the use of firearms.
 He is highly fluent in both English and Russian, and has received KGB training in intelligence techniques.

 Other versions

-Ultimate Marvel

-The Ultimate Marvel version of the Unicorn briefly appears as a participant in the abandoned Russian supersoldier program.
-This version is one of many convicts found by the Ultimates in the Tunguska base who were altered using biotechnology torn from the Vision, and driven mad by years of isolation.
-He appears to have the power to project electricity from his horn, to levitate, and enhanced durability.
-He is killed by Nick Fury.
+An unidentified alternate universe variant of the Unicorn makes a cameo appearance in Ultimate Nightmare.
+This version was a convict who participated in an abandoned Russian super-soldier program involving the Vision's biotechnology and went insane due to years of isolation.
+Additionally, he possesses a horn capable of projecting electricity, the ability to levitate, and enhanced durability.
+After being found by the Ultimates, the Unicorn is killed by Nick Fury.